dachcom-digital/pimcore-news/README.md

 ```

 ## Important (!) to know
-* The Detail-Url is based on the title for each language.
+* The detail url is based on the title for each language.
 So if you update your title, the url to your news will be updated also.

 ## Good to know
 * News can be placed at any place on your website through the news area element.
 Use it as list, latest or even as a custom layout.